zilbers/analytics-challenge-boilerplate/README.md

 - All system will be coded using Typescript.
 - Add Error Boundaries around each tile (chart).
 - Use Styled Components for styling.
+- The site uses `xstate` state machines for its data. you can use another method to send out AJAX if you prefer.
 - Make it responsive for any screen size.
 - LINT YOUR CODE
 - Passing backend tests will pass the challenge, but other requirements will be inspected.